dimitri-nicolo/calico/networking/egress-gateway-aws.md

 > **Tip**: If you need to minimize the size of the subnet: you can limit the number of IP addresses required by {{site.prodname}}
 > in a couple of ways:
-> * Use node-specific Felix configuration to only enable AWS subnets on a subset of nodes.
+> * Use node-specific Felix configuration to only enable VPC Subnets on a subset of nodes.
 This will prevent egress
 >   gateways from being scheduled to other nodes and, in turn, that will prevent ENIs and IPs from being allocated.
 > * Use node selectors to pin egress gateways to particular groups of nodes.
 Only nodes that have egress gateways will
 >   require ENIs and IPs.
 {: .alert .alert-success}

-#### Configure AWS IAM roles
+#### Configure AWS IAM roles for cluster nodes

 In order to provision the required AWS resources, each instance in your cluster requires the following IAM permissions: